SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 5. Increasing employee satisfaction

-## Derive two activities to achieve the following quality goals.
+##  33. <a name='Derivetwoactivitiestoachievethefollowingqualitygoals.'></a>33.
+Derive two activities to achieve the following quality goals.

 Goal 1: Optimize Sales